iwsjanine/github-slideshow/2019-09-27-Insured-Vehicle-Flow.md

 3. In the **Model** box, type the vehicle model.
 This is a required field.

-4. In the **Vin** text box, type the VIN.
+4. In the **VIN** text box, type the VIN.
 This is a required field that must be 17-digits in length.

 5. In the **Color** box, type the color of the vehicle.
 This is a required field.